 - 2.4.9 The distinct environment and heritage of the CAZ should be sustained and enhanced through development decisions, Local Plans and other initiatives13 such as the transformation of the Oxford Street district (including pedestrianisation of Oxford Street itself).
 This should recognise both its strategic elements, including the River Thames, the Royal Parks, World Heritage Sites, Designated Views and unique concentration of heritage assets, as well as more local features including the public realm, smaller waterways and green and open spaces. - 2.4.10 Air quality in the CAZ is particularly poor due to the intensity of the road network and land uses.
 The CAZ also experiences high levels of construction which results in dust and emissions from construction activities and equipment that adversely affect air quality.
-The Mayor is taking practical steps to improve air quality in the CAZ including the Tcharge and stricter Ultra-Low Emission Zone which will impose charges on the most polluting vehicles.14 - 2.4.11 Arts, culture, tourism and entertainment activities are a defining feature of the vibrant and distinctive character of the CAZ with its varied mix of daytime, evening and night-time uses.
+The Mayor is taking practical steps to improve air quality in the CAZ including the T-charge and stricter Ultra-Low Emission Zone which will impose charges on the most polluting vehicles.14 - 2.4.11 Arts, culture, tourism and entertainment activities are a defining feature of the vibrant and distinctive character of the CAZ with its varied mix of daytime, evening and night-time uses.
 Together they make a vital contribution to London's culture and heritage, ensuring the capital is an attractive place in which to live, work, visit and invest.
 The CAZ includes several areas that are rich in cultural activity including the West End, South Bank/Bankside/London Bridge, the Barbican, King's Cross and the South Kensington museums complex, along with more local clusters and cultural venues.
 It also contains the country's largest concentrations of night-time activity in Soho, Covent Garden and Shoreditch.
 These areas and functions should be recognised, nurtured and supported in line with CAZ Policy and other policies related to culture and supporting the evening and night-time economy.
-Policies on hotels and other serviced

-12 Ramidus Consulting, Small Offices and Mixed Use Development in CAZ, GLA 2015 accommodation in the CAZ (and elsewhere) are set out in the Economy chapter of this Plan.
+Policies on hotels and other serviced accommodation in the CAZ (and elsewhere) are set out in the Economy chapter of this Plan. - 2.4.12 The CAZ contains a vibrant, successful and diverse retail offer at a scale and quality that makes it a shopping destination of global significance.
+It contains a range of unique centres and mixed-use clusters with a predominant retail